Ali-Mikael/Application-hacking/h4-Disaddembly.md

 #### This is achieved in the following manner:

 > [!NOTE]
-> Code modified to drive the point across
+> This is pseudocode derived from the representation of the original source code to drive the point across!
+>

 ```C
 if (cliArgs == 2){